 Animated movies, television shows, video games, and mobile games and applications are among the most popular entertainment mediums of our time, so demand for skilled 3D animators is expected to increase in the coming decade to enable businesses to continue producing these forms of media.

-Many 3D animators are self-employed and provide animations on a freelance basis.
-Others work for movie, television, and video game producers like Disney, Pixar, Nintendo, Sony, and Microsoft.
+Many 3D animators are self-employed and work on a freelance basis.
+Other animators will be contract hires that work for major movie and television studios as well as video game producers like Disney, Pixar, Nintendo, Sony, and Microsoft.

 3D Animator Salary Data